goat000/goat000.github.io/_posts/WIP-gentle-introduction-to-reducing-taxes-in-retirement.md

   - You are not receiving Social Security payments yet
   - You are not subject to Required Minimum Distribution

-**How do you minimize the taxes you pay on those three years of withdrawals?**
+I encourage you to play around with the sliders below before looking at the solution below.

-I encourage you to play around with the sliders below before looking at the answer.
+## Super-fun game - minimize your tax burden
 <!-- Most of the IDs and strings in this file are also used in the Selenium tests in integration_tests/test_example1.py -->
 <!-- So make sure to update those when messing with these. -->
 <div id="flexbox-container">